 The Chinese government has finally decided to crack down on unqualified English teachers who are currently employed or seeking a jobs in schools and learning institutions in the country.
-The demand for English teachers is so high that almost any native English speaker could previously land a job teaching the language there.

 The State Administration of Foreign Experts Affairs has announced that they will be implementing new rules and regulations to filter only the best qualified English language educators, reported China Daily (via Shanghaiist).